cesareferrari/newsletter/react/20191019-update-item.md

 </form>
 ```

-The handleChange function that updates the form fields is also similar to the one in  New Item form that we have already seen, here it is again for reference:
+The `handleChange` function that updates the form fields is also similar to the one in the New Item form that we have already seen, here it is again for reference:

 ```
 handleChange = e => {